nealey/wallart/README.md

 Setup
 -----

-When you turn it on,
-it will come up as a new access point, called "WallArt".
-Connect to that to configure.
+If the red light on the board is lit, that means it doesn't know how to connect to the WiFi.

+Get your phone or computer to connect to an access point called "WallArt".
+The password is "artsy fartsy", unless you changed it in the source code.
+Once connected,
+you should get a browser window that lets you connect.
+If not, try going to http://neverssl.com/.

-Please configure the clock before the WiFi: this will set up your time zone, so it doesn't blind you in the middle of the night.
+Please configure the clock before the WiFi.
+This will set up your time zone, so it doesn't blind you in the middle of the night.

+You can clear the wifi information with a reset.

 Reset